hasura/graphql-engine/graphql/manual/deployment/heroku/index.rst

 ===================================

 This guide will help you get Hasura GraphQL engine running as a “git push to deploy” app on Heroku and connecting it to a Heroku Postgres instance.
-If you want a simple, quick deployment on Heroku, follow this guide on :doc:`Deploy Hasura on Heroku in 1 click<../../getting-started/heroku-simple>`.
+If you want a simple, quick deployment on Heroku, follow this :doc:`Heroku quickstart guide <../../getting-started/heroku-simple>`.

 Clone the Hasura GraphQL engine Heroku app
 ------------------------------------------